-We’re abuzz here at Pharmaca about this new soap that’s can help treat eczema, acne, psoriasis and other skin conditions.
-“I have had several co-workers approach me about this great new thing called African black soap,” says Tiana Ukleja, manager of Pharmaca’s beauty category.
+At Pharmaca, we’re continuously looking for natural ways to enhance our health and beauty routines.
+Recently, we’ve been talking about a soap that can help treat eczema, acne, psoriasis and other skin conditions, while also leaving skin feeling moisturized and soothed.
+“I have had several co-workers approach me about African black soap,” said Tiana Ukleja, former manager of Pharmaca’s beauty category.

 “It’s beneficial because it’s acne fighting, detoxifying and healing.
-It’s especially good for skin ailments like eczema and psorioasis,” Tiana says.
+It’s especially good for skin ailments like eczema and psoriasis,” Tiana says.
 “The ash helps pull out a lot of toxins.”
-She’s partial to Nubian Heritage’s African Black Soap Body Wash, especially because you can recognize everything on the ingredient list, she says.
+She’s partial to Nubian Heritage’s African Black Soap Body Wash, especially because you can recognize everything on the ingredient list.